KC-2001MS/Neumorphism/README.md

 Every style is modeled directly against Apple's own equivalent (`.bordered`, `.switch`, `.circular`, `.compact`, and so on), including matching each one's real platform and OS-version availability — a style that's watchOS-only or macOS-only on Apple's side is restricted the same way here.

+> **Note:** This is a personal side project made just for fun, so it's rough around the edges and incomplete in places.
+If it looks interesting to you, feel free to use it or contribute as you like.

 ## Requirements

 <p align="center">